AveryBuehler/CS455-Project/README.md

       Enter shift amount (1-25): 3
       ```

-      The program should then write the encrypted message to a file with the same name but an added extension of `.enc`.
+      The program should write the encrypted message to a file with the same name but an added extension of `.enc`.
 In the example above, the original file name is `message.txt`, so the encrypted message will be stored in a file named `message.txt.enc`.

       **Assumptions**
       - There is no limit on the size of the file to be encrypted or the length of the lines in the file.